MetalTurtle18/advent-of-code/2024/README.md

 Spent way too long trying think of a proper way to do part one before resorting to quadruple nested for loop brute force goodness.
 It is frightening to see the puzzle input not return instantly (foreshadowing?
 Unsure, I am writing this before reading part 2)...

 Part 2: I kinda just went with the simplest brute force idea I could think of, and it worked first try.
 Takes about the same time as part 1.
 Cool I guess.

+## Day 6
+Brute force still works...this one takes a minute though.